-Sukhasana is a simple cross-legged pose.
-It is one of the meditative Asana.
-It is the basic level Yoga Posture for beginners.
+Sukhasana is a simple cross-legged seated yoga pose usually meant for meditation.
+Also, it is the basic level Yoga Posture for beginners.
 This yoga posture is the oldest of all yoga postures including Padmasana.

 The Sanskrit word Sukh means wellness or comfort.
 It is known as Comfort Pose.
 It is commonly translated into English as Easy Pose.
 Easy means ‘effortless’.
 But it is not the perfect translation.